 The world is not ours, it belongs to God.
 We are tasked only to tend and care for this earth that God has created.
 Yet, we are failing the Creator in that task.
 We must recognize that we are in relationship with Creation.
 Climate change and environmental corruption are our responsibility to address.
 We must have compassion for the wounded earth.
 We must remember our responsibility to care for Creation when we vote.

 Right now, the people of the United States are failing a basic moral test.
 Separating children from their parents at the border is cruelty, plain and simple.
 We believe we are all made in the image of God, so how is it that we feel comfortable treating people as if they aren’t people?
 How can we not be outraged?
 We have it in us to be so much better than we are now.

 Here in the United States, we have the ability and the responsibility to choose who speaks for us.
 We are blessed with an incredibly diverse people and we must rise above what divides us and come together for the good of all citizens.
 We need moral leaders who are truly servants and will lead with virtue, compassion, integrity, and honesty.

 We are inspired in these videos by the spiritual witness of Pope Francis.
-His encyclicals and apostolic exhortations — Laudato Si’, Evangelii Gaudium, Gaudete et Exsultate, and the forthcoming Fratelli Tutti, are all so very Franciscan.
+His encyclicals and apostolic exhortations — Laudato Si’, Evangelii Gaudium, Gaudete et Exsultate, and the recently released Fratelli Tutti, are all so very Franciscan.
 Consciences formed in reading these words from His Holiness speak to the compassion so much needed in our public life today.